webcoding44/webcoding44/README.md

         With <strong>With 2+ years of experience in software engineering, I build modern, responsive, and scalable web applications focused on performance and user experience.
       </p>
       <p>
-I specialize in frontend development using React, Next.js, TypeScript, and Tailwind CSS, and I work with tools like Supabase and modern ORMs to deliver full-stack solutions efficiently.
+I specialize in frontend Engineer using React, Next.js, TypeScript, and Tailwind CSS, and I work with tools like Supabase and modern ORMs to deliver full-stack solutions efficiently.
 I care about clean architecture, maintainable code, and applying software engineering principles like OOP, design patterns, and data structures to build reliable products.
       </p>
       <p>